How to Check Your IP Fraud Score and Prevent Fraudulent Activity Featured Image

 5. Avoid Using Public Wi-Fi for Sensitive Activities

 Public Wi-Fi networks are convenient, but they’re also a hotspot for hackers.
 If you’re accessing sensitive accounts or making payments, avoid using public Wi-Fi.
 If you absolutely have to, make sure to use a VPN to protect your connection.
+You can even face an IP puller so you should know what to do if an IP puller is being used on you.

 6. Keep Your Software Updated